 The term “gluten-free” has lost sincerity.
 With online parodies poking fun at the diet, and celebrities touting its perceived health benefits, it’s easy to see that “gluten-free” has attained fad status.
 Popularity does bring options, and to some extent awareness, but the infusion into pop culture has led “gluten-free” to completely overshadow celiac disease.
 The result?
 Those of us living with celiac disease aren’t being taken seriously.

 Overuse of the term “gluten-free” undermines our needs, which is frustrating, but more importantly, it can have dangerous, long-term health consequences.
-As president and CEO of the Beyond Celiac organization, I travel extensively, and must inevitably dine out at restaurants.
+As the president and CEO of the Beyond Celiac (formerly NFCA), I travel extensively, and must inevitably dine out at restaurants.
 Like you, I ask all the right questions, but occasionally I still get glutened.
 Not only does it derail my next three days, but I worry about the permanent damage that could lead to yet another autoimmune disease or an even more serious conditions, like cancer.

 Just recently, I went to an event that included a sit-down dinner.
 I called ahead and spoke directly with the chef about my gluten-free needs and reiterated my requirements to the server upon ordering.
 Nonetheless, I was still a little nervous when the food arrived.
 I didn’t get the impression that they truly understood the significance of celiac disease.
 But I ignored my gut feeling, ate the meal, and sure enough, I knew soon after that I had been glutened.